 Can you tell us a little about composition and color in your works?
-For example, how do you compose, select a color palette and light for a piece?
-What are the factors that influence your decision for the same?
+For example, how do you compose, and select a color palette and light for a piece?
+What are the factors that influence your decision the same?

 Craig Elliott: Composition and color are in service of the emotion I intend to express with the piece I am creating.
 Colors and shapes can affect mood in so many different ways.
-They can make your heart race, make you feel fearful or joyful.
+They can make your heart race, and make you feel fearful or joyful.
 These are the real tools of the artist, not the brush or pencil.

-How was your experience working with big studios like Disney, Sony, Paramount and Nickelodeon?
+How was your experience working with big studios like Disney, Sony, Paramount, and Nickelodeon?